 Mr. DURHAM: Well, they make them and then ship them out.

 DAVIDSON: Steadfast employees make decent money; making bridges brings a lot more profit than socks.
 Down the road is the massive Ferguson distribution warehouse.

 Oh, wow.
 That is huge.

-Mr. DURHAM: Now, see there, they are the largest retail plumbing company in the United States - Jacuzzis, (unintelligible) tubs.
+Mr. DURHAM: They are the largest retail plumbing company in the United States - Jacuzzis, Kohler tubs.

 STEWART: That was NPR's Adam Davidson.
-You know(ph), come to our Web site npr.org to read more about how Fort Payne, Alabama is trying to prepare its youngest residents for a high-tech future.
+You know, come to our Web site npr.org to read more about how Fort Payne, Alabama is trying to prepare its youngest residents for a high-tech future.